sachin-aryal/hashcat-cluster/README.md

 ### Problem

-- We can have multiple servers available that are free.
+- We can have multiple servers that are free, where we can crack some hash.
-- We need to run different hash file with different dictionary in those servers.
+- We need to run different hash files with different dictionaries in those servers.
 - Its really troublesome to every time going to each server and starting the process.

 ### Solution